When tech leaders ask us for help it’s generally centred around one or all of the following areas;

-Determining the average CTO salary for start-ups is definitely tricky because they’re often paid below market rate on the basis of highly incentivised stock options, work today for jam tomorrow.
+Determining the reward structure at start-ups is even trickier because the CTO and senior team are often paid below (sometimes well below) market rate on the basis of work today, jam tomorrow.

-You also need to consider what stage the company is currently at in terms of fundraising.
+You also need to consider what stage the company is in terms of fundraising.

-If the company is looking for seed funding then the tech founder (CTO) salary range might be half of what it is compared to market rates and later rounds.
+If the company is looking for seed funding then the tech founder (CTO) salary range might be getting paid half or worse their market rate.

-Clearly the overall health of the business and the direct value that CTO can bring to the growth of a business will impact what reward they receive – everything is negotiable but never more so within that early stage company where the CTO could be carrying much of the responsibility for success.
+Also the overall health of the business and the direct value a CTO can bring to their growth will impact what reward they receive – everything is negotiable but never more so within that early stage company where the CTO is often carrying much of the responsibility for success.

-Generally speaking, for an early stage company with a series A round you’d expect the CTO salary to be around £80,000-£90,000 per year with stock options and other perks to help soften that reduction in their standard market rate.
+Generally speaking, for an early stage company with a series A round you’d expect the CTO salary to be around £80,000-£90,000 per year with stock options and other perks helping to soften that reduction in standard market rate.

 Additional Considerations Regarding CTO Market

 The tech field remains frustratingly male-dominated.

 According to 205 survey responses on a PayScale survey, there are 96 men for every four women.

 This needs to change.
 Diversity is great for any business but sorely needed in tech.